dboland/minc/BUILD.md

 will guide you to properly set up the 'config.inc' file.
 Use vim to edit it and define the indicated variables.

 ## Step 2: build a minimal OpenBSD system

 The kernel will be built using a combination of vanilla MinGW and our *poor man's cross-compiler*, residing in */opt/minc/cross*.
 To test if this all works, make the kernel first:

 	make kernel

-A minimal system consists of the kernel, the BSD C library, the boot program, the Korn shell and some utilities.
+A minimal OpenBSD system consists of the kernel, the BSD C library, the boot program, the Korn shell and some utilities.
 These will be built by the new system itself.
 To finish the build:

 	make system